Monaldcry7788/ModerationSystem/README.md

 If you found bug please contact me on discord: **Twitch.tv/Monaldcry7788#9248** .<br /><br />

+For the database system, I took a cue from this plugin: https://github.com/iopietro/TextChat

 If you like the plugin, you can make a donation on paypal: https://paypal.me/monaldcry7788